WestOfBree/Bilbos-Library/README.md

 This project was focused on applying front-end fundamentals in a practical ecommerce build: routing, reusable components, and interactive state-driven UI.

-I also went a step further from the original class assets by curating my own in-app book data to match the theme and style of Bilbo's Library.